Halima95/Cardly/README.md

 ## Challenges:

-Getting used with API'S .
+Getting used with API'S and mailer .

 ## What's next: